dallaslu/dallas.lu/posts/(article)/(2024)/current-progress-and-outlook-on-comment-system-as-of-aug/item.en.md

 ---
-title: Current Progress and Prospects of the Website Comment System
+title: Current Progress and Outlook of the Website Comment System
 published: true
 date: '2024-08-08 08:08'
 license: CC-BY-NC-SA-4.0